DIRECTOR OF MUSIC AND SACRED ARTS

 Ron graduated from the University of Richmond, VA with a B.A. in Organ Performance and Religion.
 Prior to coming to Saint Mark's, he was for seven years Director of Music at Saint James', Lancaster, PA, the largest parish in the Diocese of Southeast Pennsylvania and resident musical director at the Fulton Theatre.

 As a composer: Around the World in 80 Days (book and lyrics by Julianne Homokay), When Butter Churns to Gold (book by Peter Welkin, lyrics by Randi Wolfe), A Christmas Carol (book by Barry Kornhauser).
 Choral works have been published by GIA Publications (Chicago, IL) and MorningStar Music Publishers (St. Louis, MO).

-Andrea has been a member of Saint Mark's for three years and serves as a Delegate to Convention, Clerk of the Vestry, and in the monthly ministry of Laundry Love.
+Andrea has been a member of Saint Mark's for three years and has serves as a Delegate to Convention, Clerk of the Vestry, and in the monthly ministry of Laundry Love.
 She was also one of our youth mentors.
-She is a Clinical Supervisor at Penny Lane Centers in North Hills.
 Andrea received her MA in psychology, emphasis Marriage and Family Therapy, from Phillips Graduate Institute in 2009.
 She has worked with youth in a variety of ways throughout the years in her career as a therapist, in addition to being a Sunday School teacher and youth mentor at Church of the Epiphany, Oak Park, and facilitating small groups for disadvantaged teens in the community.
 She has a passion for working with youth and being a faithful presence and support as they transition through adolescence to early adulthood.

 ASSISTANT DIRECTOR OF MUSIC